SUSAN TREGONING PHOTOGRAPHY

 Tupelo National Battlefield 2

-This memorial commemorates the Civil War Battle of Tupelo AKA the Battle of Harrisburg fought on July 14 and 15, 1864.
+, also known as the Battle of Harrisburg, fought on July 14 and 15, 1864.
 It was a Union victory that ensured the safety of Sherman’s supply lines during the Atlanta Campaign.

 As a side note...